Nightlife · craft cocktails · dive bars · rooftops

-Best Bars in Salt Lake City
+Best bars in Salt Lake City.

 Forget the stereotypes — SLC has a seriously impressive cocktail culture.
 From innovative craft bars to neighborhood dives, there's a great drink waiting for you.